annajxli/TIS_acq/imageControl.md

 To use a different camera or settings, open the device selection dialog.

-Note that the camera parameters may be different, so setting them may throw errors.
+Note that the camera parameters for a different model may be different, so setting them may throw errors.

 ```python
 import os, sys